TagSoup/tagsoup.github.com/source/_posts/2012-02-27-day-4-drunk-and-pushing-state.markdown

 _But wait there's more!_

 Your mileage may vary (YMMV).
-I know that sucks to here but there is good news.
+I know that sucks to hear but there is good news.
 I definitely did not cover the edge cases on this one.
 My blog doesn't have any videos or some of the other plugins.
 I would love to hear if you implement this code and find some JS that doesn't work.
 Seriously, tell me where I am wrong or where my code falls short!

 Peace out, and if you don't chew Big Red, well it's spicy and you'll love it.